Akshatakattimani/wazuh-custom-rule-engineering/README.md

 ## Step 4 – Verify SSH Service

-The SSH service was confirmed to be running.
+The SSH service was confirmed to be active before testing.

 Command: